sefeoglu/CRE_PTM/README.md

-# Evaluating Large Language Models for Continual Relation Extraction in Task-Incremental Learning
+# Evaluating Large Language Models for Continual Relation Extraction in Incremental Task Learning

 **Note** Upon acceptance, trained models will be shared on Huggingface.